 You can learn more about my work here.
 See below for some of the highlights.

-Apart from stars and all that, I love mountains, cuisine-traveling, playing squash (until I can move no more) and chess.
+Apart from stars and all that, I love mountains, bouldering, playing squash (until I can move no more) and chess.
 Take care!

 The majority of massive stars live in pairs (binaries) or even higher-order systems.
 In most of such systems, the stars will at some point strongly interact with one another by transferring mass and angular momentum.
 Often such a mass-transfer interaction happens when one of the stars expands rapidly to become a red supergiant.
 It has long been thought that what results is a short-lived phase of rapid mass exchange (< 10,000 yr), which strips the mass-losing star of its nearly entire H-rich envelope, revealing the hot helium core.
 The process of envelope stripping in binaries is thought to be the key stage in formation of H-free supernovae and UV-bright helium stars.